-The Land + Water WORKS Coalition (LWWC) was formed in 2017 to provide Detroit residents with the resources needed to become better stewards of our own environment, as well as operate as a liaison that engages residents around GSI opportunities and stewardship.
+The Land + Water WORKS Coalition (LWWC) was formed in 2017 to provide Detroit residents with the resources needed to become better stewards of our own environment, as well as operate as a liaison that engages residents around green stormwater infrastructure (GSI) opportunities and stewardship.
 The coalition advocates for sustainable land and water use practices to promote healthy and equitable communities and to provide economic benefits through the implementation of GSI.

 Our coalition members represent many aspects of water conservation and education, community organizing, community open space planning and vacant land transformation.
 The coalition is more than a group of passionate and engaged environmentally focused organizations – it’s a bridge that connects Detroiters to our legislators, residents to opportunities, and most importantly, our present to our sustainable future.